How to Visit Magnetic Island (Australia) in One Day?

-1. Hikes
+1. Hiking

-2. Snorkelling in the bays
+2. Snorkelling in the Bays

-3. The WWII Fort
+3. Exploring the WWII Fort

 4. Koalas